openstack/diskimage-builder/diskimage_builder/elements/package-installs/README.rst

   other_package:
     when: DIB_FEATURE_FLAG!=0

+You can also use a list of items in the ``when`` statement, which will be effectively combined with *and*.

 DEPRECATED: Adding a file under your elements pre-install.d, install.d, or post-install.d directories called package-installs-<element-name> will cause the list of packages in that file to be installed at the beginning of the